mrTimofey/frontizer/README.md

 You can provide any data to your views by creating data files.
 They will be fetched in the same way as view.
 *exports* object fields will be variables in views.

-Data shared with corresponding view also includes data from upper levels home files.
+Data shared with corresponding view also includes data from upper levels index files.
 For example, route /foo/bar will uses *foo/bar* view and tries to fetch and merge files:

-1. home.js
+1. index.js
 2. foo.js
 3. foo/bar.js

-Obviously, *home.js* file will be fetched on every route so you can use it to provide global data and defaults.
+Obviously, *index.js* file will be fetched on every route so you can use it to provide global data and defaults.

 Any duplicated data field names will be overwritten by lower level data.